-The Department has taken initiative to introduce Centralized Kitchen in Mid-Day-Meal Scheme in Tripura.
-An Expression of Interest has called from the interested CSO / NGOs.
-Now, it is still under observation of the Department.
+The Department has taken initiative to introduce Centralized Kitchen under Mid-Day-Meal Scheme in West Tripura.
+As per cabinet decision, it will be operationalized from 1st April, 2020.

-- 2.14.2 Whether NGOs/ Trusts are serving meal in rural areas Does not arise. - 2.14.3 Maximum distance and time taken for delivery of food from centralized kitchen to schools; Does not arise. - 2.14.4 Measures taken to ensure delivery of hot cooked meals to schools; Does not arise. - 2.14.5 Responsibility of receiving cooked meals at the schools from the centralized kitchen,
+2.14.2 Whether NGOs/ Trusts / Temples / Gurudwara / Jails are serving meal in rural areas

+2.14.3 Maximum distance and time taken for delivery of food from centralized kitchen to schools;

-Does not arise.
+2.14.4 Measures taken to ensure delivery of hot cooked meals to schools;

+2.14.5 Responsibility of receiving cooked meals at the schools from the centralized kitchen,